Chameleon (1995 film)

-Chameleon is a direct to video film from 1995 starring Anthony LaPaglia.
+Chameleon is a 1995 American crime thriller film starring Anthony LaPaglia.
 The film was directed by Michael Pavone.
 Pavone wrote and produced the film with Dave Alan Johnson.

 Plot

 When agents of the Drug Enforcement Administration are ambushed during a raid, Agent Matt Gianni suspects a leak and asks his boss Stuart Langston to enlist an outside agent.
 Langston brings in Willie Serling, who is a master of disguises and whose family was killed by Alberto Cortese, a drug smuggler.
 Langston sends Serling to jail undercover to investigate a drug operation possibly run by Cortese.

 While in jail, Serling disguises himself as a computer expert and recovers critical bank records.
 Gianni frees him from jail and sends him to a bank to pose an auditor and follow up on the records.
 Serling investigates bank executive Jill Hallmann but begins dating her.
 He finds out that another executive, Morris Steinfeld, is the one involved in criminal activity.

 Steinfeld finds out that he is being investigated and reports to bank president Jason Ainsley, who informs Cortese of the investigation.
 Cortese kills Ainsley and also gets Steinfeld killed.
 Serling, who is targeted next, disguises himself as a hobo and is able to shoot Cortese first though he does not kill him.

 Serling's behavior after the events becomes bizarre, and he ignores Gianni’s imploring to quit.
 Gianni arrests at the prison and the bank, and the perpetrators involved with the drug operation.
 Meanwhile, Serling transfers Cortese's money from an offshore account.
 He tells Hallmann his real identity and leaves her.
 When Cortese attempts to come after Hallmann, Serling shows up and kills Cortese.